 Sole Legal Custody

-If the court orders sole legal custody, then one parent has the right and responsibility to make decisions on behalf of their children.
+If the court orders sole legal custody or sole custody, then one parent has the right and responsibility to make decisions on behalf of their children.
 The other parent is not consulted or involved in these decisions, either because they do not wish to be, or because of a parent’s inability to co-parent with the other parent, for example.

 Physical Custody in PA